richard-timpson/CS-3500/SpaceWars/Resources/README.txt

 Once we get the random positions we will have everything we need to start listening for moves, and then we can start working on the physics.

+*****************************
+12/5

+We have most of the core functionality working.
+We can connect with multiple clients and the game physics are working for the most part.
+As of now, this our to-do list

+Unit test server code
+Extra game mode
+Error Handling/ clients disconnecting.
+Update settings file
+Document code and finalize ReadMe.

+We are thinking of implementing a "brick breaker" extra game mode, but we may not have time to do it.
+For now we are going to focus on unit tests and error handling.